Coach Compliance Standards 2020Skip to the standards

 • Holds a current BCCMA Sports Coach First Aid Course or Equivalent (less than 3 years old)

-• Has completed Safeguarding Training (Online training course) through the BCCMA’s Online portal managed by SCiMA Learning as a Minimum Operating Standard.
-Or certified safeguarding Training through an approved provider.
+• Has completed Safeguarding Training (Online training course) through the BCCMA’s Online portal managed as a Minimum Operating Standard or certified safeguarding Training through an approved provider. (valid 3 years)

 • Has any insurance cover required over and above that provided by BCCMA instructor Membership..